Jacob-Iggy/Mines/README.md

 - **Animations:** Implemented CSS transitions to enhance the visual appeal of the game, making the experience engaging and enjoyable.

+## Play the Game

+You can play the game directly at [jacob-iggy.github.io/Mines/](https://jacob-iggy.github.io/Mines/).

 ## Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**!